Skip to main content

 enabled: "on"

-app_start_command: env PORT=$PORT node app.js
+app_start_command: env PORT=$PORT npm start

 commands: